PROMIS® measures are available in languages other than English.

 The Department of Medical Social Sciences at Northwestern University Feinberg School of Medicine is currently charged with managing the scientific activity surrounding HealthMeasures translations.
 Please direct all inquiries firstname.lastname@example.org.

 For new translations, we issue a letter of permission to translate specifying the name(s) of the measure(s) that can be translated and into which language(s).
 The permission to translate is valid for six months and can be renewed.
 We will also provide item definitions and other documentation to facilitate accurate translation.

-For new translations, we conduct a quality review of each translation and verify harmonization across languages for a fee (please see Fees section).
+For new translations, we conduct a quality review of each translation and verify harmonization across languages for a fee (please see Fees section below).
 The review focuses on verifying consistency in the translation of similar items within the item bank, consistency with previous translations, harmonization with other languages, and whether the documentation of the decision making process is complete.
 This includes reviewing the cognitive debriefing report.

 New translations can be conducted by professional translators or by a group of researchers who are native speakers of the target language and have translation expertise.
 Regardless of who performs the translation, the methodology, the expectations for documenting the various steps of the translation, and the quality and approval review process are the same.

 Distribution fee - English and Spanish are the only languages available for free PDF download.
-For all other available languages, as of September 1, 2020, we charge a distribution fee of $750 USD per instrument, per language.
+For all other available languages, as of September 1, 2020, we charge a distribution fee of $800 USD per instrument, per language.
 This distribution fee applies to any PDF that is not currently available for direct download on HealthMeasures.net.
 The fee can be waived in some cases, such as for individual use by students or academic investigators.
 Commercial users and corporations (for-profit and not-for-profit) are normally expected to pay distribution fees.
 The distribution fee covers the distribution of the instrument(s), the preparation of the license agreement, and the certification of translation(s).
 All costs are submitted in a quote prior to service.
 If a license agreement is needed, it will be prepared once acceptance of the quote is confirmed.